Typography: Evolution

 The design of typefaces has developed alongside the development of typesetting systems.
 Although typography has evolved significantly from its origins, it is a largely conservative art that tends to cleave closely to tradition.
 This is because legibility is paramount, and so the typefaces that are the most readable usually are retained.
 In addition, the evolution of typography is inextricably intertwined with lettering by hand and related art forms, especially formal styles, which thrived for centuries preceding typography, and so the evolution of typography must be discussed with reference to this relationship.

 In the nascent stages of European printing, the typeface (blackletter, or Gothic) was designed in imitation of the popular hand-lettering styles of scribes.
 Initially, this typeface was difficult to read, because each letter was set in place individually and made to fit tightly into the allocated space.
-The art of manuscript writing, whose origin was during Hellenistic and Roman bookmaking, reached its zenith in the illuminated manuscripts of the Middle Ages.
+The art of manuscript writing, the origin of which was during Hellenistic and Roman bookmaking, reached its zenith in the illuminated manuscripts of the Middle Ages.
 Metal typefaces notably altered the style, making it "crisp and uncompromising", and also brought about "new standards of composition".

 During the Renaissance period in France, Claude Garamond was partially responsible for the adoption of Roman typeface that eventually supplanted the more commonly used Gothic (blackletter).
 Roman typeface also was based on hand-lettering styles.

 The development of Roman typeface can be traced back to Greek lapidary letters.
 Greek lapidary letters were carved into stone and "one of the first formal uses of Western letterforms"; after that, Roman lapidary letterforms evolved into the monumental capitals, which laid the foundation for Western typographical design, especially serif typefaces.
 There are two styles of Roman typefaces: the old style, and the modern.
 The former is characterized by its similarly weighted lines, while the latter is distinguished by its contrast of light and heavy lines.
 Often, these styles are combined.

+In relation to the international graphics of the 1920s - 1930s, the term "International Typographic Style" is used.
+In the 1950s - 1960s, such a phenomenon as "Swiss style" was formed in typography.

 By the twentieth century, computers turned typeface design into a rather simplified process.
 This has allowed the number of typefaces and styles to proliferate exponentially, as there now are thousands available.
-Unfortunately, confusion between typeface and font (the various styles of a single typeface) occurred in 1984 when Steve Jobs mislabeled typefaces as fonts for Apple computers and his error has been perpetuated throughout the computer industry, leading to common misuse by the public of the term "font" when typeface is the proper term.
+Confusion between typeface and font (the various styles of a single typeface) occurred in 1984 when Steve Jobs mislabeled typefaces as fonts for Apple computers and his error has been perpetuated throughout the computer industry, leading to common misuse by the public of the term font when typeface is the proper term.